vickyonit/covid19-remote-work/README.md

 [Google Hangouts](https://t.co/OWWF7s5jjR) - offers free access to its advanced features on Hangouts

+[Edworking](https://edworking.com) - One platform for you and your team.
+Try the best experience with everything that you need for a remote work together.
+Your task, your chats, your files, your videoconferences working together like team for free.

 [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/blog/2020/03/05/our-commitment-to-customers-during-covid-19/) Microsoft is offering free access to Teams for 6 months - usually you need Office 365.
 In this case they are offering it for free to everyone who is signing up with either a work or school email id.